 Field Operations Bureau (FOB)

-- Commander Major J. Bret Johnson
+- Commander Major Gregory K. Smith

 - Kristi Newman - Special Assistant

 The Filling a V.O.I.D.
 (Victims of Impaired Drivers) program provides support, information and resources, primarily to victims of alcohol/drug related traffic and boating crashes.
 Victims of these crashes have been identified as an under-served population.
 Through the services and referrals provided by this program victims have a one-stop source for access to direct service providers.
 The significance of the trooper's role in responding to victims cannot be overemphasized.
-Our officers interact more often with victims than other professionals in the criminal justice system.
+Our troopers interact more often with victims than other professionals in the criminal justice system.